ncatlab/nlab-content/pages/5/8/3/0/385/content.md

 _Mike_: Is the "cotruncation" what I would call the "reflection into $m$-categories"?

 I don't see a relevant remark on p.
 14 of that paper, but on p.
-41 he says (emphasis in original):
+41 he says:

 > If the $Gray$-categories $C$ and $D$ are both 2-categories, then their tensor product _as 2-categories_ is precisely the 2-category obtained from _the $Gray$-category $C \otimes D$_ by formally turning all its 3-arrows into identities.
 In other words, Gray's tensor product is the 2-categorical reflection of the tensor product of $Gray$-categories given here.